This Startup Provides the World a Charming Taste of Nashville

 Comcast NBCUniversal was once a startup itself, and continues to value and support that entrepreneurial spirit, The company recently launched LIFT Labs for Entrepreneurs, a collaborative learning environment where startups serious about developing the next generation of media, entertainment and connectivity innovations connect with Comcast NBCUniversal product teams.

 A primary component of this is the Comcast NBCUniversal LIFT Labs Accelerator, powered by Techstars, kicking off this July in Philadelphia.
-Startups selected for the 13-week accelerator program will receive one-on-one mentoring from Techstars, a worldwide entrepreneur network that supports entrepreneurs through access to mentorship and capital, and will work directly with mentors and product experts from across Comcast NBCUniversal’s businesses, including the NBC and Telemundo broadcast networks, film studios, and cable networks, and Xfinity products and services.
+The startups that were selected for the 13-week accelerator program will receive one-on-one mentoring from Techstars, a worldwide entrepreneur network that supports entrepreneurs through access to mentorship and capital, and will work directly with mentors and product experts from across Comcast NBCUniversal’s businesses, including the NBC and Telemundo broadcast networks, film studios, and cable networks, and Xfinity products and services.

 The goal is to help founders, like Williams, elevate their ideas even faster.

 With all of his hard work and the work of the rest of the Batch team, Williams is able to get a rush from seeing and knowing the great impact that the company is having on Nashville and the surrounding areas.

 “I feel great when I tell people about my business — their eyes light up and they tell me that they know and love Batch and the impact we have on the local economy because we are selling products at Batch made by independent purveyors,” he says.

 Currently, Williams and the rest of the Batch team are focusing their efforts on enhancing their Nashville operation.
 This includes opening up more retail locations and broadening their corporate sales.
 Soon, the team will look to offer their services in other southern cities including Atlanta, Charleston, New Orleans, Birmingham and Memphis.